yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 ---
 title: Billing and invoices
 linkTitle: Manage billing
-description: Manage your YugabyteDB Managed billing profile and payment methods and view invoices.
+description: Manage your YugabyteDB Aeon billing profile and payment methods and view invoices.
 headcontent: Manage your plan and payment, and review invoices and usage
 menu:
   preview_yugabyte-cloud: